The Kingston Trio: Change and a second phase, 1961–67

 According to Shane, "We did nearly as well with John as we did with Dave."
 Six of the group's next seven albums between 1961 and 1963 continued to place in Billboard's Top Ten and several of the group's most successful singles, including "Where Have All the Flowers Gone?" and "Greenback Dollar", charted as well.

-Beginning in 1964, however, the Kingston Trio's dominance in record sales and concert bookings began to wane, due partly to imitators in the pop-folk world and also to the rise of other commercial folk groups like Peter, Paul and Mary whose music had a decidedly more political bent than the Trio's.
+Beginning in 1964, however, the Kingston Trio's dominance in record sales and concert bookings began to wane, due partly to imitators in the pop-folk world and to the rise of other commercial folk groups like Peter, Paul and Mary whose music had a decidedly more political bent than the Trio's.
 The British Invasion spearheaded by The Beatles, who were signed by EMI/Capitol just as the Trio's seven-year contract was running out, depressed sales of acoustic folk albums significantly, and Capitol did not make a serious effort to re-sign the group.
-According to critic Ken Barnes, the British Invasion played a significant role in curtailing the sales of the Trio's recordings.
+According to critic Ken Barnes, the British Invasion played a significant role in curtailing the sales of the Trio's recordings, one of the few bands that could legitimately and entirely blame the Invasion for their downfall.

 Werber secured a generous signing bonus from Decca Records, and the last four albums of the Kingston Trio's first decade were released by that label.
 Without the production facilities of Capitol, however, and the expertise of Voyle Gilmore and engineer Pete Abbott, the Decca releases lacked the aural brilliance of the Capitol albums, and none of the four sold especially well.

 By 1966, Reynolds had grown weary of touring and Stewart wanted to strike out on his own as a singer-songwriter, so the three musicians and Werber developed an exit strategy of playing as many dates as possible for a year with an endpoint determined to be a final two-week engagement at the hungry i in June 1967.
 The group followed this strategy successfully, and on June 17, 1967, the Kingston Trio ceased to be an actively performing band.